AdamOchotnicki/Home_Heating_Control_System-IoT/Readme.md

 The program includes the "forcedon" function.
     It can be turned on / off via a LAN browser or by using the button mentioned above.
-    It allows you to permanently turn on / off the heating without temperature control.
+    It allows user to permanently turn on / off the heating without temperature control.
     WARNING!
     The heating must be turned off by the user.
     Also disables temperature control heating: clock control, boost or constant if they are on.